Andhika-GIT/Admin-Panel-for-Permssion-Role-Management/README.md

 -   open the terminal, go to the root project, type php artisan storage:link in the console
 -   create the database, go to .ENV and configure the database connection
 -   type php artisan migrate:fresh in console to migrate the database
--   Run npm install
+-   type npm install in console terminal
--   run php artisan serve
+-   type php artisan serve in console terminal
--   run npm run watch
+-   type npm run watch in console terminal

 ## License